Harold Ramirez Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Harold Ramirez (.375 batting average in his past 10 games), take on starter Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+Harold Ramirez -- with a slugging percentage of .594 in his past 10 games, including one home run -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Paul Blackburn on the hill, on June 15 at 3:37 PM ET.

-He reached base in his only plate appearance in his most recent game against the Athletics.
+He had two hits (going 2-for-4) in his last game against the Athletics.

 Harold Ramirez Game Info & Props vs. the Athletics